 Specify the Scorer to use for this experiment.
 The available scorers vary based on whether this is a classification or regression experiment.
 Scorers include:

 - Regression: GINI, MAE, MAPE, MER, MSE, R2, RMSE (default), RMSLE, RMSPE, SMAPE, TOPDECILE

 - Classification: ACCURACY, AUC (default), AUCPR, F05, F1, F2, GINI, LOGLOSS, MACROAUC, MCC

-Desired relative Accuracy from 1 to 10
+Specify a desired relative Accuracy from 1 to 10

-Desired relative Time from 1 to 10
+Specify a desired relative Time from 1 to 10

-Desired relative Interpretability from 1 to 10
+Specify a desired relative Interpretability from 1 to 10